-Certificate of Advanced Practice in Pediatric Rehabilitation 12.0 quarter credits
+Certificate in Pediatric Rehabilitation

-This program is for licensed physical and occupational therapists who work or aspire to work in early intervention, school-based therapy or other pediatric services and who seek to develop expertise in this field.
+This program is for licensed physical and occupational therapists who work or aspire to work in early intervention, schoolbased therapy or other pediatric services and who seek to develop expertise in this field.

 Graduates of the program will be prepared to enhance activity, participation and measurable outcomes for children and their families through the application of research, theory, and emergent knowledge to practice.
 Issues across the spectrum of care, for ages from birth to 21, are addressed and practitioners have the opportunity to enhance their comprehension of family and client-centered practice in a diversity of settings.
-The program fosters understanding of and respect for cultural diversity and incorporates philosophies of practice, issues of advanced clinical decision making, and intervention and service delivery models and leadership, management, and advocacy.
+The program incorporates philosophies of practice, issues of advanced clinical decision making, intervention and service delivery approaches, advocacy, and clinical leadership.